hellerve/blog/README.md

 The generators are tailored to my specific needs, but the Markdown editor could be useful for more people.
 [See it in action here](http://blog.veitheller.de/blargl).

+If you really want to go ther, you can look at the things that [I’m currently working on](/wip) and the [posts I’ve abandoned or that were just no good](/trashbin).

 The software is unlicensed and thus you’re free to do whatever you want with it.
 The posts themselves are not subject to this license, and you are not free to reuse them in any context unless given my explicit permission.